eliatra/opensearch-k8s-operator/docs/userguide/main.md

 ## Configuring the operator

 The majority of this guide deals with configuring and managing OpenSearch clusters.
 But there are some general options that can be configured for the operator itself.
-All of this is done using helm values your provide during installation: `helm install opensearch-operator opensearch-operator/opensearch-operator -f values.yaml`.
+All of this is done using helm values your provide during installation: `helm install oci://registry-1.docker.io/eliatra/eoko -f values.yaml`.

 For a list of all possible values see the [chart default values.yaml](../../charts/opensearch-operator/values.yaml).
 Some important ones: